atredispartners/flamingo/README.md

 ## Usage

+1. Obtain the flamingo binary

+a) Download the latest build from the [releases](https://github.com/atredispartners/flamingo/releases) page.

-1. Build and/or install a binary
+b) Build a binary using a Go (1.13+) environment:

 ```
 $ GOOS=win32 GOARCH=amd64 go build -o flamingo.exe